+OVERTIME COMPENSATION

-OVERTIME COMPENSATION Policies DEAB, DEC
+Policies DEAB, DEC

 The default method for the payment of overtime to non-exempt employees is compensatory time.
 Exceptions are allowed for certain manual trades positions.
-Overtime payment in cash must be approved by the supervisor and an executive director, assistant superintendent or superintendent.
-The employee shall be informed in advance if overtime hours will accrue compensatory time rather than pay.
+Overtime payment must be approved by the supervisor and an executive director, assistant superintendent or superintendent.
 Supervisors of non-exempt employees shall ensure an agreement or understanding with the employees regarding the form of compensation for overtime (cash or compensatory time off) prior to the performance of the work causing the overtime duty.
 These agreements or understandings need not be in writing, but the supervisor shall maintain some record of them, such as a calendar notation, a memo to the file, or some similar indication that the employee was notified of the type of compensation to expect.